jakobhviid/Dashboard-Interface-Docker/README.md

 | Zookeeper                         | 1 | 2GB | 80GB  | 2888, 3888        | 2181        |
 | ACL-Security-Manager              | 2 | 2GB | 20GB  | 9000              | -           |
 | Kafka                             | 4 | 8GB | 100GB | 9093              | 9092        |

-**NOTE**
-Network ports refers to necessary open ports which is used for internal communication between all the servers.
-Public ports refers to DNS-resolvable ports which are used for user connections.
-Many of the public ports can be changed depending on your docker container setup.
-For example Dashboard-Interface 3000 & 5000 is an example.
-In addition, all servers should preferably be on a closed network with minimal open ports to the outside.

-TODO:

 [interface-homepage]: https://unsplash.com/photos/5Oe8KFH5998/download "Interface Homepage"